intcreator/code-demo/README.md

-# code-demo
+# &lt;code-demo&gt;

-A small but useful isolated code demo element
+A small but useful isolated code demo element.
+Uses `&lt;iframe&gt;` to create an isolated space where JavaScript code can run without affecting other parts of the page.

+## Contributing

+Open an issue or contact me on the Polymer Slack, Twitter, etc. @intcreator.